GREERIANA/LearningPath/learning-path.md

-# LEARNING PATH: INFORMATION TECHNOLOGY & ENTREPENEURSHIP
+# LEARNING PATH for INFORMATION TECHNOLOGY & ENTREPENEURSHIP
-_At the conclusion of my learning path I will have gained sufficient knowledge to plan, execute, and launch my own ecommerce business.
-My goal is to create two loosely-dependent pieces of software.
+_At the conclusion of the learning path I will have gained sufficient knowledge to plan, execute, and launch my own ecommerce business.
+My *goal* is to create an e-commerce platform, and supporting tools.
 The program goes into depth on a variety of subjects related to information technology, management, and entrepeneruship.
 A non-exhaustive list is as follows: User experience research methods and cognitivie psychology; Computer science and information sciences; Multi-disclininary design and design thinking in practice; Business management and global economics; Digital marketing and entrepeneurship; and Information technology management._

 ---
 # TABLE OF CONTENTS